ngmysamuel/backtester/readme.md

 # Backtester

 <h3 align="center"> ⚠ Work in progress ⚠</h3>
-<p align="center"> You might notice some formatting issues / messiness in the meantime.</p>
+<p align="center"> You might notice some formatting issues / messiness / lack of documentation in the meantime.</p>

 ### Dependencies
 1. Poetry

 ### Run
-Trigger a backtest
+Trigger a backtest - note the parameters to the final command.
+The data_dir contains the CSVs of the OHLC data of the tickers you specified in config.yaml.
+Also, see config.yaml for what strategies are already available.
 ```
 git clone https://github.com/ngmysamuel/backtester.git
 cd backtester
 poetry install
-poetry run backtester run
+poetry run backtester run path\to\data_dir\ --strategy moving_average --exception-contd 1
 ```

 ### Test